j0sephsasson/du-app/README.md

 - Use it as an individual service or in tandem with the OCR function — your choice.

 ## The Modular Advantage 🧩
 Each component in SuperDocs is not just a part of a whole but a whole in itself.
 Thanks to the Docker containers, you can plug-and-play these services as per your project's requirements.
-While SuperDocs is perfect for understanding and testing these capabilities, the true potential lies in the individual power and flexibility of each microservice.
+While the SuperDocs Flask app is perfect for understanding and testing these capabilities, the true potential lies in the individual power and flexibility of each microservice.

 ## 🚀 Local Setup